mchimenti/mchimenti.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Genomics
+  - Multiomic data integration
-  - Computational Biology
+  - Mentoring junior scientists
-  - Machine Learning
+  - Machine learning for biomarker discovery

 # Education to show in About widget
 education: